 The mission of this program is to integrate basic and clinical research to investigate infectious diseases of animals and humans.
-Members are part of multidisciplinary teams that use the concepts of “One Health” to study infectious diseases in multiple areas of interest including molecular pathogenesis, evolutionary and comparative genomics, mathematical modeling, antibiotic resistance, microbial diversity, pathogen detection, drug discovery and vaccines.
+Members are part of interdisciplinary teams that use the concept of “One Health” to study infectious diseases in multiple areas of interest including molecular pathogenesis, evolutionary and comparative genomics, mathematical modeling, antibiotic resistance, microbial diversity, pathogen detection, drug discovery and vaccines.
 An important aim of the program is to foster collaborations and partnerships at the international level through One Health approach.